JAndrassy/Regulator/README.md

 * CsvLog.ino - logging heating regulation to csv files on SD card or SPIFFS
 * Stats.ino - count and store power consumption statistics
 * WebServer.ino - JSON data for the web pages with optional serving of static web page files and csv files from SD card or SPIFFS
-* Blynk.ino - control from everywhere with [Blynk](https://www.blynk.cc/) Android application. [more...](https://github.com/jandrassy/Regulator/wiki/Blynk)
+* Blynk.ino - control from everywhere with Blynk

 ### Symo Hybrid Battery
 * BattSett.ino - SunSpec Modbus storage control